 BlockFi is one of my favorite Bitcoin and cryptocurrency financial services.
 Their site runs smoothly, they pay interest on time, and their owners are engaged in the community.
 They currently pay 8.6% interest on stablecoin funded accounts like GUSD, USDC, and PAX.
 They also pay varying interest rates on ETH and LTC.
 Of course, Bitcoin is the main attraction, and rates vary but tend to be around 5%-6% on 5 BTC or less.
 Anything above 5 BTC tends to pay around 3%+

 Their affiliate program signup page doesn't give a lot of detail about affiliate payout rates, but if you click through to the Impact signup page, you can see they pay up to $500 per referral.
 Accounts must be funded (no pay per lead).

 The cool thing about BlockFi is that they pay affiliates for both LOANS and INTEREST ACCOUNTS.

 What it Does: Local Bitcoins is one example of a peer-to-peer lending service and it is an especially versatile one.
-Local Bitcoins is available in many different countries and they allow for almost any payment method (cash deposit is the most common).
+Local Bitcoins are available in many different countries and they allow for almost any payment method (cash deposit is the most common).

-The Affiliate Program: Local Bitcoins pays 20% commission based on the size of trades.
+The Affiliate Program: Local Bitcoins pays a 20% commission based on the size of trades.
 You can potentially earn 40% if both the buyer and seller are referred by you.
 Commissions are paid daily and are only for successful trades.